Infinite Dimensional Topological-Holomorphic Symmetry in Three-Dimensions: The Centrally Extended Affine Graded Lie Algebra

-With this definition at hand, we can show that the graded Lie brackets reproduce the Poisson brackets of the higher currents, up to the central term.
+We can now show that the graded Lie brackets of $ \widehat{\fG}^\vee$ reproduce the commutators of the higher currents \eqref{ec:higherpossbrack1} and \eqref{ec:higherpossbrack2} up to the central term.
 Specifically, consider the bijective graded linear map

 which identifies the modes of the currents with the generators of the affine graded Lie algebra.
-Using the relations in equation~\eqref{ec:raviolorelations}, one readily verifies that the non-central contributions to the Poisson brackets in equations~\eqref{ec:higherpossbrack1} and~\eqref{ec:higherpossbrack2} coincide precisely with the graded Lie bracket on $\hat{\mathfrak{G}}$.
+Using the relations in equation~\eqref{ec:raviolorelations}, one readily verifies that the non-central contributions to the commutators in equations~\eqref{ec:higherpossbrack1} and~\eqref{ec:higherpossbrack2} coincide precisely with the graded Lie bracket on $\widehat{\mathfrak{G}}^\vee$.

-\subsubsection{The Central Extension}
+\subsection{The Central Extension}

-The final ingredient in the construction is the central extension.
-In the case of the Kac--Moody algebra, the central term arises from the \(2\)-cocycle \eqref{ec:2cocycle}, built from the invariant bilinear form on \(\mathfrak{g}\) and the residue pairing defined by integration over \(S^1\).
-In our setting, a similar construction yields a central extension of the affine graded Lie algebra \(\hat{\mathfrak{G}}\).
-To define the corresponding \(2\)-cocycle, we must first introduce the appropriate invariant bilinear form and an analogue of the residue pairing.
+The final ingredient in the construction is the central extension of the affine graded Lie algebra $\widehat{\fG}^\vee$.
+This is determined by a 2-cocycle, whose definition requires an appropriate invariant bilinear form together with an analogue of the two-dimensional residue pairing.

 For the residue pairing, we will use the integration along $S^2$ introduced in the previous sections which satisfies

 With this, we can define a residue pairing as a map

 which acts on the raviolo polynomial generators as